open-mmlab/mmsegmentation/docs/en/user_guides/2_dataset_prepare.md

 This dataset could be download from [this page](https://www.synapse.org/#!Synapse:syn3193805/wiki/)

+To follow the data preparation setting of [TransUNet](https://arxiv.org/abs/2102.04306), which splits original training set (30 scans) into new training (18 scans) and validation set (12 scans).
 Please run the following command to prepare the dataset.

 ```shell
 unzip RawData.zip
 cd ./RawData/Training
 ```

-Then create train.txt and val.txt to split dataset.
+Then create `train.txt` and `val.txt` to split dataset.

 According to TransUnet, the following is the data set division.